 Insulating the shop/studio continued in June.

-I debated putting in firestop blocks in the balloon framed exterior walls, but a little research convinced me of the value and the tedious task commenced and once commenced didn't take that long.
+I debated putting in firestop blocks in the balloon framed exterior walls, but a little research convinced me of the value and I commenced the tedious task commenced.
+Once commenced it didn't take that long.
+Starting is often the biggest battle.

 R20 batts went in the vertical 2x6 wall spaces and two R20 batts went in the sloped and horizontal ceiling 2x12 spaces.
 This was covered with plastic vapour barrier before nailing a layer of 1-1/2 inch Stryrofoam SM board over it.